gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Restore Points,  Backup Retention, and File Removal

 The following diagram illustrates the relationship between restore points, backup retention, and when files are removed from off-cluster storage.
-For this example, backups are done weekly, the backup retention period is 3 weeks, restore points is 2, and there is a customer retention policy to remove files on or after 5 weeks.
+For this example, backups are done weekly, the backup retention period is 5 weeks as are the restore points, and there is a customer retention policy to remove files on or after 5 weeks.

 ![image](https://user-images.githubusercontent.com/84997113/135267643-fcc8bbf8-33a8-482d-a1b6-e27f7b16a839.png)